MonashDataFluency/Power_BI/docs/03-plotting.md

 ### Changing visualizations

 As you can see from your line chart, this uses the same data as your scatter plot but presented in a different visual format.
-Instead of making a new seperate visualization to do a different visual style you can edit and change existing visualizations easily with Power BI.
+Instead of making a new seperate visualization to do a different visual style, you can edit and change existing visualizations easily with Power BI.

-For the current line chart, select the visual and try selecting different visualizations on the visualization pane.
+For the current line chart, select the visual and try selecting different visualizations on the **Visualization panel**.
 Visualizations with similar structures to your existing visual, like bar charts, will change over seamlessly.
 A slightly different visualization like a scatter plot might require some testing with the **Fields** in the **Details** tab.
 Change your line chart to a scatter plot.
 Drag **life_exp** to the y-axis and **Year** to the x-axis.
 This should now be identical to your first scatter plot.

 As you may have noticed, dragging and dropping **Fields** into the **Details** tab will automatically change the data visualization.
 You can easily add new and swap fields using the drag and drop to change and discover new ways to visualize your data.
 You can remove fields by clicking the x next to the name.